faanross/faanross.github.io/content/posts/course01.md

 python3 vol.py -f ~/Desktop/artifacts/memdump.raw windows.netscan
 ```

-NO REDO THIS because we want to see the same ip as we got in native tools section for redundancy purposes.
+REDO THIS SECTION POINT OUT SAME IP WE FOUND WITH NATIVE TOOLS

-**malfind**
+# 5.3.5. malfind

 `malfind` is the quintessential plugin for, well, finding malware.
-The plugin will look for suspected inject code, which it determines based on header info - much indeed like we did during our live analysis when we look at the memory space content.
+The plugin will look for suspected inject code, which it determines based on header info - indeed much like we did manually during our live analysis when we look at the memory space content.

 We can run it with:
 ```